Adel-Al-Qosi/stickycomments/docs/map/ROADMAP.md

 - Storing useful metadata and providing helpful context.
 - Searching and filtering comments across a project/codebase.
 - Core inline functionalities.
+- Limited experimentation with an initial language support.
+- Porting to one initial code environment.
 - Explore StickyComments dedicated flags for different uses.

 ---